 The primary objective of our annual cash incentive bonus program is to motivate and reward our executives for meeting our short-term objectives using a pay-for-performance program with objectively and subjectively determinable performance goals.
 Executives are eligible to receive a cash incentive bonus under the 2009 Executive Cash Bonus Plan ("CBP"), which was recommended and adopted by the Compensation Committee.
 The objectives of the CBP are to align the interests of the executives with the Company's annual performance goals.
 The CBP focuses on rewarding executives for the achievement of annual financial objectives ("quantitative performance goals") and achievement of individual performance objectives such completion of projects in a timely manner, leadership abilities, the ability to communicate and adherence to the Company's values ("subjective performance goals"), with competitive financial incentives, and provides a systemic plan for establishing definitive performance goals.
-The Company's quantitative performance goals are based on growth in income before tax expense ("IBT").
+The Company's quanitative performance goals are based on growth in income before tax expense ("IBT").
 Executives will be awarded cash bonus compensation based on the Company's annual results in this area.
-Target awards and weightings may be modified by the Compensation Committee during the plan year based upon an executive's attainment or non-attainment of subjective performance goals, a shift in focus or changing industry standards, or any other factors that the Compensation Committee deems appropriate.
+In general, the Compensation Committee targets between 10% and 15% of base salary for performance deemed by the Compensation Committee to be good (to generally exceed expectations) and great (to significantly exceed expectations), respectively, with the possibility of no bonus for poor performance and higher for exceptional corporate or individual performance goals, a shift in focus or changing industry standards, or any other factors that the Compensation Committee deems appropriate.
 The Compensation Committee has the authority to administer the CBP and has the final decision on any discrepancies in interpretation of the CBP.